Indigenous conflicts on the Mexico–United States barrier: Militarization of border

-Border control has made it increasingly difficult for nations that extend beyond the border to travel freely.
+Border control has made it increasingly difficult for tribal nations whose territories extend across the border to travel freely.
 Racial profiling, requiring documentation, and fear have restricted free movement of Indigenous peoples to their counterparts across the border while also interrupting their daily practices and lives.
-A Supreme Court ruling upheld that "apparent Mexican ancestry" is reasonable suspicion to stop people near the United States and Mexico border.
-This has led to an increase of racial profiling and stops of Native Americans.
+A Supreme Court ruling upheld the precedent that "apparent Mexican ancestry" is reasonable suspicion to stop people near the United States and Mexico border.
+This contributed to an increase of racial profiling and stops of Native Americans.
 When an Indigenous individual is stopped and declares they are a member of a tribe, they often face further interrogation.
-In addition to racial profiling, documentation required to cross the border has led to a myriad of issues.
-For instance, the Tohono O'odham people in Mexico and the United States are citizens of a binational tribe, and they are able to utilize the tribal nation's services, such as healthcare.
-However, the militarization of the United States border control of this area makes it very difficult for them to cross and visit family, participate in ceremonies, and access resources and services.
-Whether they have to obtain specific documentation or drive hundreds of miles away to an official point of entry, the Tohono O'odham are restricted from free travel within their territories.
+In addition to racial profiling, documentation required to cross the border has led to numerous challenges.
+For instance, the Tohono O'odham people in Mexico and the United States are members of a binational tribe, and able to access tribal nation services like healthcare.
+However, the militarization of the United States border makes it very difficult for them to cross and visit family, participate in ceremonies, and access available resources and services.
+Whether they have to obtain specific documentation or drive hundreds of miles to an official point of entry, the Tohono O'odham are restricted from free travel within their territories.
 The Tohono O'odham nation are willing to cooperate and discuss methods that would help protect the United States border while also protecting their members in northern Mexico.
-The United States Border Control used to refuse or require frequent traditional tribal identification and thus not only restricted access to their counterparts across the border but also undermined tribal sovereignty.
+U.S. Border Control has at times refused to accept traditional tribal identification and not only restricted access to their counterparts across the border but also undermined tribal sovereignty.
 This necessity for proper documentation and specific ports of entry stemmed from hyper-fear of illegal immigrants as well as the "Drug War"; tribal nations are working with the United States government to create systems for crossing the border that work for both the tribal nation and the United States, such as enhanced technological security measure with tribal IDs that would be approved at ports of entry, but most legislative attempts by the United States Congress have not been enacted into law.
 In 1998, the Tohono O'odham Nation pursued legal means to ensure free passage through gates on traditional lands, which failed to pass in the United States Congress.
 In the mid 2010s, the Tohono O'odham Nation and the Pascua Yaqui tribe formed agreements with Homeland Security regarding the enhanced tribal ID cards.
 However, the consequences of militarizing the United States and Mexico border still have effects that are felt in Indigenous communities.

 border wall near Ajo, Arizona between United States and Mexico.